 PoliSEA is an agent-based model, developed to understand the relationship between policy and social-ecological dynamics.
-More specifically, it explores how interactions between key policy actors (namely, interest groups and decision-makers) give rise to policy adaptation and change or unsustainable lock-ins.
+More specifically, it explores how interactions between key policy actors (namely, interest groups and policymakers), and specifically coalition-building behavior of interest groups in response to environmental change, shape policy adaptation.

 People: Kirill Orach in collaboration with Maja Schlüter and Andreas Duit

 Methods: Agent-based modelling